 Allsopp & Allsopp have put together a guide for landlords looking to rent out their property in Dubai.

-Since we opened our doors in 2008, we have moved over 33,000 families into homes and are involved in thousands of leases each year.
-We were also awarded the highest lead generator by Property Finder in 2019.
+Since we opened our doors in 2008, we have moved over 35,000 families into homes and are involved in thousands of leases each year.
+We were also awarded the Highest Lead Generator by Property Finder in 2019 and 2020.